archisman-panigrahi/screen-orientation-manager/README.md

 yay -S screen-orientation-manager-git
 ```

+#### Fedora

+You can grab the prebuilt RPM from [GithHub releases](https://github.com/archisman-panigrahi/surface-RT-screen-rotator/releases).

 #### PostmarketOS

 Since `meson` is not available on PostmarketOS, you can use the bash script installer instead.